atrivialhero/atrivialhero.github.io/love.md

 ***RJ Walker***
 This poet is heavily involved in the slam scene in SLC as well as other areas.
 He has <a href="http://rjwalker.bandcamp.com">Poetry</a> available online.
 <iframe width="315" height="177" src="https://www.youtube.com/embed/8vpAIc3n-zE" frameborder="0" allowfullscreen></iframe>

-***Carey McComas***
-This wonderful spirit is housed in the body of a cute, tiny girl.
-Her fun, folky ukulele songs incite smiles everytime.
-Her poems inspire.
-But most importantly, her happy energy is contagious.
-Check her out on <a href="https://twitter.com/c_scribble">Twitter</a>

 ***Soul Daddy***
 As his name suggests, this MC and rapper is full of SOUL!
 He has a wonderful energy and a ton of talent.
 Give his <a href="http://www.souldaddymusic.com">Music</a> a listen.